Myths about Science

 I believe that given enough time and resources, scientists would be able to form a set of mathematical models that describe how the matter and energy (and dark matter and dark energy) behave in time and space (including any necessary warpings of time and space) in the absence of external forces.
 That is, how the Universe behaves in the absence of interference from things other than matter, energy, time and space.

 Because of the uncertainty principle, science will only be able to explain this behavior up to a set of probabilities.
 At the scale of human beings, these probabilities can often be quite accurate because they involve averages over large numbers of such probabilities.
-At the level of subatomic particles, they can never be accurate for features that are not continuously observed.
+At the level of subatomic particles, they cannot be accurate for features that are not continuously observed.

-Side note: the uncertainty principle, combined with the fact that many systems in nature are chaotic (infinitesimal changes in their initial state cause huge changes in their final state), means that an agent outside the Universe that had the power to control unobserved states could effect huge changes on the Universe in a manner that would be undetectable by those of us living in it.
+Side note: The uncertainty principle, combined with the fact that many systems in nature are chaotic (infinitesimal changes in their initial state cause huge changes in their final state), means that an agent outside the Universe that had the power to control unobserved states could effect huge changes on the Universe in a manner that would be undetectable by those of us living in it.
 This does not prove that there is such an agent: the fact that such effects could be happening does not mean that they are happening.
 It merely means that such an agent could exist and remain undetectable by scientific experiments.

 Disproving the myth

-The problem comes when we declare that science is in a position to make claims about things other than matter, energy, time and space.
-This is often based on the false statement that "There is nothing outside of matter, energy, time, and space."
-It can be shown to be false by the simple mechanism of presenting an example of something that does exist outside of matter, energy, time, and space.
-There are many such things, but the most compelling set of examples are the laws of nature that science has discovered.
-Pick any one, perhaps the law that says "An object at rest remains at rest until acted on by an external force."
+One thing that will be difficult for science to explain is the set of laws of nature that it has proposed.
+Pick any one, perhaps the law that says "Every object in a state of uniform motion tends to remain in that state of motion unless an external force is applied to it."
 This law is a statement about the behavior of matter, energy, time, and space but it is not itself composed of matter or energy nor does it occupy space.
 It is not affected by the passage of time (the assertion is that it is true for all times).
+It can be translated into many languages, so does not depend on a particular arrangement of sounds or symbols.
 I am not at present worried about whether the law itself is true or false, merely about its existence.
-To be sure, when I am thinking about the law it involves the movement of charges in my brain and the motions of these charges could be said to be operating under the law.
+To be sure, when I am thinking about the law it involves the movement of chemicals and charges in my brain and these motions could be said to be operating under the law.
 Any written statement of the law involves such things as well.
 But the law itself exists beyond any of these.
 The destruction of the Universe would not end the law, only all of the subjects upon which it operates.

-Copyright 2006, Russell M. Taylor II (taylorr@cs.unc.edu)
+Copyright 2006-2009, Russell M. Taylor II (taylorr@cs.unc.edu)